Lie algebras responsible for zero-curvature representations of scalar evolution equations: Abstract

 \section{Abstract}

-Zero-curvature representations (ZCRs) are well known to be one of the main tools in the theory of integrable PDEs.
-In particular, Lax pairs for $(1+1)$-dimensional PDEs can be interpreted as ZCRs.
+Zero-curvature representations (ZCRs) are one of the main tools in the theory of integrable PDEs.
+In particular, Lax pairs for (1+1)-dimensional PDEs can be interpreted as ZCRs.

-This paper is part of a research program on investigating the structure of ZCRs for PDEs of various types.
-In this paper we study $(1+1)$-dimensional scalar evolution equations.

-For any such equation, we define a sequence of Lie algebras $\fds^\ocs$, $\ocs=0,1,2,3,\dots$, which classify all ZCRs of this equation up to local gauge transformations.
-Representations of the algebra~$\fds^\ocs$ classify ZCRs whose $x$-part depends on jets of order not greater than~$\ocs$.
+For any (1+1)-dimensional scalar evolution equation $\CE$, we define a family of Lie algebras $\fds(\CE)$ which are responsible for all ZCRs of $\CE$ in the following sense.
+Representations of the algebras $\fds(\CE)$ classify all ZCRs of the equation $\CE$ up to local gauge transformations.
+To achieve this, we find a normal form for ZCRs with respect to the action of the group of local gauge transformations.

-More precisely, we define a Lie algebra $\fds^\ocs$ for each nonnegative integer~$\ocs$ and each point~$a$ of the infinite prolongation~$\CE$ of the considered equation.
-So the full notation for the algebra is $\fds^\ocs(\CE,a)$.

-Using these algebras, one obtains some necessary conditions for integrability of the considered PDEs and necessary conditions for existence of a B\"acklund transformation between two given equations.
+As we show in other publications, using these algebras, one obtains some necessary conditions for integrability of the considered PDEs (where integrability is understood in the sense of soliton theory) and necessary conditions for existence of a B\"acklund transformation between two given equations.
+Examples of proving non-integrability and applications to obtaining non-existence results for B\"acklund transformations are presented in other publications as well.

-In our construction, jets of arbitrary order are allowed.
-In the case of low-order jets, the algebras $\fds^\ocs(\CE,a)$ generalize Wahlquist-Estabrook prolongation algebras.
+In our approach, ZCRs may depend on partial derivatives of arbitrary order, which may be higher than the order of the equation $\CE$.
+The algebras $\fds(\CE)$ generalize Wahlquist-Estabrook prolongation algebras, which are responsible for a much smaller class of ZCRs.

-We describe general properties of $\fds^\ocs(\CE,a)$ for arbitrary $(1+1)$-dimensional scalar evolution equations and study the structure of $\fds^\ocs(\CE,a)$ for some classes of equations of orders~$3$,~$5$,~$7$, which include KdV, Krichever-Novikov, Kaup-Kupershmidt, Sawada-Kotera type equations.
-Among the obtained algebras, one encounters infinite-dimensional Lie algebras of certain matrix-valued functions on rational and elliptic algebraic curves.
+In this paper we describe general properties of $\fds(\CE)$ and present generators and relations for these algebras.
+In other publications we study the structure of $\fds(\CE)$ for equations of KdV, Krichever-Novikov, Kaup-Kupershmidt, Sawada-Kotera types.
+Among the obtained algebras, one finds infinite-dimensional Lie algebras of certain matrix-valued functions on rational and elliptic algebraic curves.

-Applications to obtaining some non-existence results for B\"acklund transformations and proving \mbox{non-integrability} for some scalar evolution equations are also discussed.